goffinf-homelab/step-banner/README.md

 ## Overview

-This action is used to add a output a banner to indicate the subsequent step within a composite action.
+This action is used to add a console log output a banner to indicate the subsequent step within a composite action.

 ## Requirements & Limitations